Facecommie/zglfw/README.md

 zGLFW is NOT 100% tested.
 I am happy to fix any errors that may arise, and I will accept contributions!
 Errors that arise from GLFW will be printed to `stderr`.

-# Add this to your BUILD.ZIG
+# Add this to your build.zig

 ```zig
     const glfw_mod = b.addModule("root", .{